Undergraduate study | German

 For centuries, German-speaking cultures have had a profound international influence.
-Study German with us and you’ll learn the language while studying literature, film and theatre, all within the context of historical and political developments from medieval to contemporary times.
+Study German with us and you’ll learn the language while studying literature, film and theatre, all within the context of historical and political developments, from the 18th century to contemporary times.

-There’s lots going on in our subject area, from a regular seminar series featuring visiting speakers, to our annual German Play and student-run German Society, which organises language cafés, movie nights, pub quizzes and more.
-We also have very close links with local schools, the German Consulate, and the Scottish branch of the Goethe-Institut, as well as the other subject areas in the Department of European Languages and Cultures.
+There’s lots going on in our subject area, including our student-run German Society, and a creative writing magazine especially for European languages.
+We also have very close links with local schools, the German Consulate, and the Scottish branch of the Goethe-Institut.

-- Whether you're a complete beginner or have studied the language before, you can take German as a single honours subject, or jointly with one of a wide range of other subjects.
+- You’ll complete a four-year MA (Honours) degree.
+You can take German as a single honours degree, or jointly with one of a range of other subjects.

-- You’ll progress in all aspects of the German language, from talking about culture, current affairs and literature in German, to essay writing, creative writing and translation.
+- It doesn't matter whether you’re starting from scratch, or have some existing knowledge of German.
+Over the course of your four years, you’ll progress in all aspects of the language, from talking about culture, current affairs and literature in German, to essay writing, creative writing and translation.